-CS 390 - Operating Systems 3 hours
+CS 390 - Operating Systems

 A survey of the characteristics of current popular computer operating systems as well as a detailed examination of the functions that operating systems perform and how those functions may be performed.
-Prerequisite: CS 250 and CS 330.
+Prerequisite: CS 330.

 CS 420 - Compilers